Career Timeline of Bruce Willis: Major Achievements and Milestones

 Discover the career path of Bruce Willis, from the first major opportunity to industry-changing achievements.

-Bruce Willis is a retired American actor known for his roles in both comedic and action genres.
-He rose to prominence with the TV series *Moonlighting* and solidified his fame as an action star playing John McClane in the *Die Hard* film franchise.
-With a career spanning over a hundred films, Willis is a recognizable figure in Hollywood.
+Bruce Willis is a retired American actor renowned for his leading role in the television series Moonlighting and his extensive film career.
+He achieved widespread recognition as an action hero, particularly for his iconic portrayal of John McClane in the Die Hard film franchise.
+Willis has starred in over one hundred films, solidifying his status as a prominent figure in the entertainment industry.

-In 2000, Bruce Willis and his business partner Arnold Rifkin started a motion picture production company called Cheyenne Enterprises.
+In 2000, Bruce Willis and Arnold Rifkin started a motion picture production company called Cheyenne Enterprises.

 2002: Girl Scout Cookies Donation

-In 2002, Bruce Willis purchased 12,000 boxes of Girl Scout cookies, suggested by his daughter Tallulah, to send to sailors aboard USS John F. Kennedy and other troops stationed throughout the Middle East.
+In 2002, Bruce Willis purchased 12,000 boxes of Girl Scout cookies, suggested by his daughter Tallulah, to send to troops stationed throughout the Middle East and sailors aboard USS John F. Kennedy.

 2003: USO Tour in Iraq